Bridging the Gap to a New World of Hyper-Personalized Service

 Introduction

-Data science in the guest experience is blowing up old models of doing business as visionary organizations put the pieces back together in innovative ways.
+Data science is blowing up old business models as visionary organizations put the pieces back together in innovative ways.

-Whether large or small, companies can face Big Data problems without the technical know-how and insight to put the information to work.
-Awash in information, businesses find themselves floundering as they seek to understand and use data to predict customer behavior and personalize their services.
+Whether large or small, companies can face Big Data problems without the technical knowledge and insight to put the information to work.
+Awash in information, businesses are floundering as they seek to understand and use data to predict customer behavior and personalize their services.

 As technological advances continue, the concept of data science has grown into a large umbrella that covers several types of data-related efforts.
-This can include machine learning (ML), artificial intelligence (AI), business intelligence, and more.
+This can include machine learning (ML), artificial intelligence (AI), and customer relationship management (CRM), all in concert with mathematics, statistics, and computer engineering.

-The above-mentioned studies are all useful in their own way and they all bring about individual and unique results.
-Data science, as it now encompasses different methods and practices, is an important interdisciplinary field that is valuable and necessary in today’s technologically-driven business world.
+The studies mentioned above are all useful in their own way and bring about individual and unique results.
+As it now encompasses different methods and practices, data science is an essential interdisciplinary field that is valuable and necessary in today’s technologically driven business world.

 Data Science History